 - Appeal: Appeal the reason your credit was denied to the Department of Education.

-- Choose to not pursue the PLUS loan or further Federal Direct Unsubsidized Loan.
+- Choose to not pursue the PLUS loan or additional Federal Direct Unsubsidized Loan.